-One of the most fascinating pictures that I have seen of an iceberg is this composition by photographer Ralph A. Clevenger -- this is a fully copyrighted picture, yet a quick search on Google Images will show that this picture has been used hundreds of times on the web (see Figure 1, below).
+Let’s talk about a fascinating picture of an iceberg by photographer Ralph A. Clevenger.
+This is a fully copyrighted picture, yet a quick search on Google Images will show that this picture has been used hundreds of times on the web (see Figure 1, below).

 Figure 1: Search and you get hundreds of the same results

 So have all these web sites licensed the picture?
-That doesn’t appear to be true -- since this picture is sold at a very high price on Corbis -- they won’t even publish the price on the Corbis site -- see Figure 2, below.
+That doesn’t appear to be true since this picture is sells at a very high price on Corbis.
+They won’t even publish the price on the Corbis site, as you can see in Figure 2, below.

 Figure 2: The same picture on Corbis

-So why are we even discussing this picture?
-That’s because the subject of picture copyrights is not always clear -- and how can you even know if the picture you are using is copyright free or not?
+Why are we even discussing this picture?
+That’s because the subject of picture copyrights is not always clear.
+This brings up a question: how can you even know if the picture you are using is copyright free or not?
 Unless the picture is placed within a Creative Commons license on a reputed site such as Flickr, there is no way you can really trust any site that says that a picture is free to use!
-This picture is therefore a perfect case study -- let us start with a little history.
+This picture is, therefore, a perfect case study.
+Let us start with a little history.

-I first saw this picture used in a presentation slide -- and this was one of those slides that stayed in my memory.
+I first saw this picture used in a presentation slide, and this was one of those slides that stayed in my memory.
 It stayed long enough that I wanted to use it in my own slide where I was using an iceberg as an analogy to explain a difficult concept to my audience.
-I searched for iceberg pictures on iStockphoto, Fotolia, Bigstock, and many other sites -- but could not find this picture anywhere.
-Of course, there were many similar pictures available on all these sites -- but none of them looked half as good as the original!
+I searched for iceberg pictures on iStock, Fotolia, Bigstock, and many other sites, but could not find this picture anywhere.
+Of course, there were many similar pictures available on all these sites, but none of them looked half as good as the original!

-This story and some more research led me to Corbis -- so now I know that this was not a copyright free picture -- in fact, this was a very expensive picture!
-That does mean I cannot use this picture in my presentation -- so I just had to select for the second best this time and use a Creative Commons licensed picture from Wikimedia Commons instead -- this picture was also a photo-montage composed of different pictures.
+This story and some more research led me to Corbis.
+Now I knew that this was not a copyright-free picture; in fact, this was a very expensive picture!
+That does mean I cannot use this picture in my presentation, so I just had to select the second best this time and use a Creative Commons licensed picture from Wikimedia Commons instead.
+Incidentally, this picture was also a photo-montage composed of different pictures.